fjoe88/hugo_blog/content/post/2020-09-15-r-how-to-filter-a-dataframe-by-first-row-with-value-by-group-s.en.md

 # 5    c   1  foo
 ```

-My attempt for a made-ready solution online didnt end up with great successes, therefore I decide to write up a custom solution.
+My attempt for a made-ready solution online didnt end up with great successes, and I decide to take up the challange.

 To start off I need to have a simple function that returns boolean results of if the input object is NULL, NA or simply empty strings or multiple spaces - and I need the function to be **vectorized**.

-And NULL really made things more complicated.
+And NULL really made things more complicated as is almost always the case.

 ```R
 #contain_value(NULL) == FALSE